JanHerca/urantiapedia/output/wikijs/en/article/Philip_Calabrese/Cosmology_in_the_Light_of_The_Urantia_Book.md

 In the face of such recidivist theoretic development, _The Urantia Book_’s 1955 description of “space respiration,” twobillion year expansion and contraction cycles of space and the matter in it including the additional specific information that we are presently in a maximum acceleration phase of expansion is a very impressive prediction of science about to be discovered.

 > The cycles of space respiration extend in each phase for a little more than one billion Urantia years.
 During one phase the universes expand; during the next they contract.
-Pervaded space is now approaching the mid-point of the expanding phase. [[UB 11:6.4](/en/The_Urantia_Book/11#p6_4)]
+Pervaded space is now approaching the mid-point of the expanding phase. <a id="a180_247"></a>[[UB 11:6.4](/en/The_Urantia_Book/11#p6_4)]

 Unlike the meandering BB theory, periodic “space respiration” is completely consistent with what has been observed in the decades since _The Urantia Book_ was published in 1955, including even the _phase_ of the respiration cycle— approaching the midpoint of the expansion phase, which is the phase of _accelerating_ expansion before expansion begins to slow down (decelerate).